 The widely cited “Workplace Accountability Study” by Partners in Leadership found that 72% of more than 40,000 respondents across multiple industries claimed that they hold people accountable at work, but rarely with success.
 50% of those surveyed claimed to dislike accountability because they didn’t know how to effectively implement it, said Mattson Newell, senior partner at Partners in Leadership, in his Inc. article, “The 4 Secrets to Building Workplace Accountability.”

 Accountability is all about ownership and clarity.
-Ownership begins with accepting responsibility of a project, product or even task, from reception to outcome (and everything that may fall in between).
+Ownership begins with accepting the responsibility of a project, product or even task, from reception to outcome (and everything that may fall in between).
 One of the four organizational values at WorldatWork, for example, is to “own the outcome.”
 The other three are: (1) act in service; (2) be bold; and (3) be connected.

 Clarity is making sure that your employees have a crystal-clear understanding of what the company is trying to achieve.
 In the “Workplace Accountability Study,” an astounding 85% of survey respondents indicated that they did not have a clear understanding of their organization’s “key results.”
 These key results, according to Partners in Leadership, are what your organization must deliver to survive and thrive.